truenas/documentation/content/Solutions/Integrations/Veeam.md

 | TrueNAS M60 | No | 303600 | 100 GbE | 15.8 PB |
 {{< /truetable >}}

-* `Backup Only?` assumes that the storage is being used only as a backup repository.
+* Backup Only? assumes that the storage is used only as a backup repository.
   This can be understood as a recommendation, not a rule.
   The number of VMs is based upon conservative throughput estimates with an average VM size set as 100GB and a backup window of 8 hours running full backups.
   All other requirements for the number of Veeam Backup Proxies, and networking dependencies also apply.

-* `Number of VMs Backed Up`: Numbers are based on max capacity and estimating 100GB per VM and a 2:1 optimal compression ratio.
+* Number of VMs Backed Up.
+  Numbers are based on max capacity and estimating 100GB per VM and a 2:1 optimal compression ratio.
   Compression and Deduplication settings can radically change the estimates, and Veeam allows for fine tuning.

-{{< /tab >}}
-{{< tab "Configure the Pools, Datasets, and Zvols" >}}
+### Configuring the Pools, Datasets, and Zvols

-For high-capacity deployments, iXsystems recommends 9+2+1 RAID groups (called “Virtual Devices” or “vdevs” by ZFS terminology).
+For high-capacity deployments, iXsystems recommends 9+2+1 RAID groups (called virtual devices or vdevs by ZFS terminology).
-This configuration consists of a RAIDZ2 (similar to RAID 6 with 2 drive parity so 2 drives can fail without data loss) with one to two global hot-spares added to the pool.
+This configuration consists of a RAIDZ2 (similar to RAID 6 with tow drive parity so two drives can fail without data loss) with one to two global hot-spares added to the pool.
 Pools can include several of these groups, so the capacity can be expanded as needed.
 For example, 390 TB of usable space with 12 TB drives requires four groups and 48 drives.
 Detailed configurations can be discussed with iXsystems sales representatives and engineers.

-{{< /tab >}}
-{{< tab "Storage Lifecycle Planning" >}}
+### Planning Storage Lifecycle

 TrueNAS storage pools can be expanded online to the maximum size supported by a particular TrueNAS system.
 Storage pools can be expanded one vdev (RAID group) at a time so long as each vdev shares the same type.
 When deploying an iSCSI share requiring a zvol (LUN), users should consider thin provisioning using the [sparse option](https://www.truenas.com/docs/core/storage/pools/zvols/#options) during setup.

-{{< /tab >}}
-{{< /tabs >}}
+## Other Considerations

 In addition to the above considerations, there are many tools, forums, and other discussion groups to help verify the amount of storage needed for Veeam backup.
 In many sites, Veeam compression or deduplication is around 1.5x to 2x, but this is more a reference than a rule.
 Backup types, applications, and the diversity of VMs can all factor into the true amount of storage needed.
 Capacity must also be considered alongside desired performance, as a smaller quantity of large drives often does not yield the same performance as a larger number of small drives.
 For rough calculations, additional resources are listed below.

 * [Veeam Backup Capacity Calculator](https://calculator.veeam.com/)